aotimme/gocsv/README.md

 ----

 - [ ] Support other delimiters (not just `,`).
 For reading and writing.
+- [ ] Implement filtering by numeric types.
 - [ ] Package it up (with cross-compilation?)
 - [ ] Add subcommand autocomplete (for `zshell` at least)